Minimax (TV channel): History

 On 4 December 2004 in Hungary, Romania, Slovakia and the Czech Republic, A+ Anime began timesharing with Minimax, replacing Cool.
 In Hungary only on the UPC Direct platform the lesser-known music channel called A+ Music was aired on the same channel space as A+ and Minimax.
 On 6 September 2006, Sony Pictures Television International acquired A+ and later relaunched it as Animax on 2 July 2007.

 In June 2007, Chellomedia (now AMC Networks International) acquired Minimax from Mediatech Media.
-Later that year, the channel launched in the former Yugoslavia, where it operates in the Serbian language (Slovenia gained an independent feed in 2011).
+Later that year, the channel launched in the former Yugoslavia (except Slovenia), where it operates in the Serbian language.

 Between 29 October and 22 November 2009, the Slovak-language operations of Minimax were replaced with Czech-language ones.

 On 22 November 2011, the channel launched in Slovenia.

 Animax broadcast for the last time in the region on 31 March 2014, and was relaunched as C8 on 1 April 2014 in Hungary and 5 May 2014 in Romania, the Czech Republic, and Slovakia.
 On 30 and 31 December 2015, C8 closed down in the Czech Republic and Romania.
 Since then, Minimax has been 24/7 in those countries.

 On 5 October 2017, AMC announced that Minimax would go 24/7 in Hungary.
 In December 2017, it was announced that Minimax would operate for 24 hours per day in Serbia by New Year's Eve.
 On 31 December 2017 and 1 January 2018, C8 closed down completely and Minimax filled up the overnight slot, leading the Hungarian version to broadcast 24/7.